habca/icarus-tool/README.md

 # Icarus tool

 The command line tool calculates total amount of resources and groups them by workstations.
-List of recipes was **last updated 27.09.2022** after Icarus week forty two update.
+Tech tree has been updated after **Icarus week forty two update**.

 ## Getting started